hanax-ai/hx-citadel-ansible/rules.md

 ### 2.2 CLAUDE.md Compliance

-**Requirement**: The project-specific standards file, `/home/agent0/workspace/hx-citadel-ansible/CLAUDE.md`, is the single source of truth for all coding patterns, conventions, and architectural decisions.
+**Requirement**: The project-specific standards file, `CLAUDE.md` (in repository root), is the single source of truth for all coding patterns, conventions, and architectural decisions.
 It must be consulted before and during any code creation.

 **Pre-flight Checklist**: